tatsuya/webstorage/README.md

 A simple, pluggable, [W3C Web Storage] compliant API for key-value data.

 In webstorage, all persistence layer is **pluggable**.
-It means you can integrate or reuse webstorage interface across any backends such as in-memory database, local file system, mongodb, redis, etc.
+You can integrate or reuse webstorage interface across any backends such as in-memory database, local file system, mongodb, redis, etc.

-By default, webstorage does not persist data, it just uses in-memory object as its storage.
+By default, webstorage does not persist data.
+It means that it will use in-memory object as its backend.

 ```js
 var webstorage = require('webstorage');